19hours/sg-statutes/Acts/Criminal Procedure Code.md

 136

-Harbouring such an officer, a sailor, a soldier or an airman who has deserted
+Harbouring an officer, a sailor, a soldier or an airman who has deserted

 Ditto